yohandiaz/speech-recognition/README.md

 python audioToText.py
 ```

-Then insert the name of the audio file
+Then insert the name of the audio file.